64kramsystem/personal_notes/topics/ruby.md

 enu.each_slice(n)                       # each non overlapping subarray of `n` items; last windows, if smaller, *is* included

-enum.each_with_index.drop(1).each {}    # skip the first N values of an iterator; WATCH OUT! not lazy (use lazy() if needed)
+enum.each_with_index.drop(1).each {}    # skip the first N values of an iterator; WATCH OUT! not lazy (use lazy() if needed) enum.inject { |acc, entry| ... }        # without initial value, on the first cycle, (acc, entry) are the first and second entries
 ```

 ### Hash